 We belong to the Baptist Union of Great Britain, an association of churches together in the UK.
 Each local congregation appoints and supports their own minister / leadership team and has autonomy to decide how they serve and worship Christ in their community.
 What we have in common is that we all agree to BUGB's principles, which include reserving baptism for believers only - this means that we baptise adults who profess faith, rather then infants (who are too young to make their own minds up).

 Although each local church is distinct, we work in association with other churches and aim to display Christian unity in our community.
-We have friendly relationships with other local churches, working with St Lawrence C of E to put on a 'Live Nativity' in the High Street, carols in the pub, and a walk of witness and joint service at Easter; also joining with other local Baptist churches once a month in the evening for 3VU (3 Villages United) service.
-We are involved in the local Women's World Day of Prayer group, which brings together folk from five different churches in Chipperfield, Sarratt and Bovingdon.
+We have friendly relationships with other local churches, working with St Lawrence C of E to put on a 'Live Nativity' in the High Street, carols in the pub, and a walk of witness and joint service at Easter.
+We are involved in the local Women's World Day of Prayer group, which brings together folk from five different churches in Chipperfield, Sarratt and Bovingdon annually.

 Is it just Sundays?